 If you don’t know how much you are spending on food, you are just estimating a price that may be profitable.
 Discovering your costs lets you price your menus more strategically, thereby maximizing profit.

-You can remove items that aren’t making you much money or create deals whereby you pair less profitable high-selling items with more profitable, but less popular, ones.
+You can remove recipes that aren’t making you much money, or create deals where you pair less profitable high-selling items with more profitable but less popular ones.

 Keep on Top of Price Changes

 By continually calculating food cost percentage, you will stay on top of how changing ingredient prices are affecting your bottom line.
 This will allow you to adjust your dishes or menu prices accordingly.